Iran lied about banned nuclear activity using stolen documents - Israel

 He said documents taken by Israeli intelligence agents in a daring raid on a warehouse in Tehran in 2018 contained proof of Iran's subterfuge.

-He showed copies of the documents, including what he said were handwritten notes in Persian by top nuclear scientist Mohsen Fakhrizadeh, who Mr Bennett said wrote: "Sooner or later, they [the IAEA] will ask us and we'll need to have a comprehensive cover story for them."
+He showed copies of the documents, including what he said were handwritten notes in Persian by Iran's then-defence minister to its top nuclear scientist Mohsen Fakhrizadeh.
+Mr Bennett said one read: "Sooner or later, they [the IAEA] will ask us and we'll need to have a comprehensive cover story for them."

 Mr Fakhrizadeh was killed by a satellite-controlled machine-gun in Tehran in November 2020 in an assassination which Iran blamed on Israel and an exiled opposition group.